OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

 Working Papers
 ======

-* New: X political and economic uncertainty index for Peru - New version coming soon <br>
+* Political and economic uncertainty indicator for Peru based on Twitter and GTP-3.5 Turbo - New version coming soon <br>
 [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez),  Marcelo Gallardo  and [Gabriel Rodriguez](https://www.pucp.edu.pe/profesor/gabriel-rodriguez-briones/). <br>
   <details>
     <summary>
         Abstract |
         <a href="" role="button" target="_blank"> Working paper </a> |
-    </summary> In this paper we construct and examine the impact of political-economic uncertainty on key macroeconomic variables, focusing on the Lima Stock Exchange (BVL) and the USD/PEN exchange rate.
-The construction of the uncertainty index is based on social media analysis, using tweets from influential Peruvian figures (2018-2023).
-These tweets are analyzed and classified by GPT-3.5 Turbo to assess their stance on Peru’s political and economic situation, generating a political-economic uncertainty time series.
-The aggregation is performed following novel machine learning techniques.
-We then test the correlation between this index, BVL returns, and exchange rate fluctuations.
-To capture the effects of uncertainty on market volatility, we consider GARCH models, which allow for a robust analysis of conditional variance dynamics.
+    </summary> In this paper, we focus on developing a new political-economic uncertainty index based on tweets from influential figures in Peruvian politics and economics with accounts on Twitter (now X) from 2018 to 2023.
+These tweets are analyzed and classified using GPT-3.5 Turbo to determine their stance on Peru’s political and economic landscape, generating a time series of political-economic uncertainty.
+The aggregation process employs novel machine learning techniques to enhance the robustness of the index.
+To evaluate the impact of this index, we conduct time series and count-based econometric analyses using key macroeconomic variables, such as the Lima Stock Exchange (BVL) returns and the USD/PEN exchange rate.
   </details>

 * Price Information and Oligopolistic Competition with Seller Cost Uncertainty and Advertising <br>